 - Check out my favorite external drives for backing up your digital pictures:

-USB only interface: Check out the Western Digital 2 TB Mirror Edition – Get the safety of the RAID architecture for a low price.
+Western Digital Live Duo – Get the safety of the RAID architecture for a low price.